hubmapconsortium/gateway/README.md

 Note: the following instructions with docker commands are based on managing Docker as a non-root user.

-## Workflow of setting up multiple HuBMAP docker compose projects
+## Workflow of setting up multiple HuBMAP docker compose projects on localhost

 With a micro-services architecture design, we probably want to share a single database container across two or more applications, so that they can access the same data.
 Docker and Docker Compose make this possible through the use of Docker networks, allowing containers from different compose projects to be attached to the same network.